Arkorede/meta-bnb/README.md

-Sure is live at: https://houses-metaverse.netlify.app/
+Site is live at: https://houses-metaverse.netlify.app/